hydra-genetics/hydra-genetics/docs/packaging_pipeline/prepare_pipeline.md

-# Adjust pipeline
+# Preparing a pipeline for packaging

 This is a one-time effort in order to make the pipeline compatible with a restricted cluster.
 Here we use the **Miarka** cluster as an example but can easily be changed to another cluster with some modifications.

 ## Make reference file configs
 These .yaml files are used for reference file download and packaging.
 Save files under config/references/.
-Example `config/references/references.hg19.yaml`
+Example `config/references/references.hg19.yaml`.
+Files may be located on the local file system (see padded_regions in the examples below)  or hosted online (see svdb_query in the examples below).

 ### Examples
 File on local cluster